-The whole of St Mary’s Churchyerd (apart from the Garden of Remembrance) is now closed, following an order by His Majesty’s Privy Council in Devember 2025.
+The whole of St Mary’s Churchyard (apart from the Garden of Remembrance) is now closed, following an order by His Majesty’s Privy Council in December 2025.
 This decision has been made because there is no more room for burials.

 Closure also means that maintenance of the parts of the churchyard that were previously the responsibility of the PCC now falls to a local authority.
 This will happen from 1st April 2026